Map of the Soul: Persona: Live performances

 BTS made several appearances on television and in live shows to promote Map of the Soul: Persona.
 The group performed "Boy with Luv" for the first time on April 13, 2019, on Saturday Night Live as the first Asian act to perform live on the show.
 BTS also performed "Boy with Luv" with Halsey for the first time at the 2019 Billboard Music Awards.
 On May 15, BTS kicked off Good Morning Americas 'Summer Concert Series' as headliners at Central Park in Manhattan with performances of "Boy with Luv" and "Fire".
 On May 16, BTS recreated The Beatles' iconic 1964 U.S. television debut in their black-and-white performance of "Boy with Luv" at The Late Show with Stephen Colbert.
 They also sang "Make it Right" in the same show on May 18.
 On May 21, BTS appeared on the finale of The Voice to perform "Boy with Luv".
 They also performed the song at Britain Got Talent's fourth semi-final on May 30.

 On November 30, BTS performed "Intro: Persona", "Boy with Luv", "Mikrokosmos", and "Dionysus" at the 2019 Melon Music Awards with throwbacks to "Boy in Luv" and "N.O" from their earlier works.
 BTS then traveled to Japan to perform early singles "N.O" and "We are Bulletproof Pt.
 2" before wrapping the set with "Boy with Luv", "Mikrokosmos", and "Dionysus" at the 2019 Mnet Asian Music Awards.
 Two days later, BTS appeared as a headliner at the KIIS-FM Jingle Ball in Los Angeles, performing earlier track "Mic Drop" along with "Boy with Luv" and "Make it Right".
 BTS performed in South Korea at the SBS Gayo Daejun and KBS Song Festival on December 25 and 27, respectively, before traveling to New York's Times Square to usher in the new year with performances of "Make it Right" and "Boy with Luv" at Dick Clark's New Year's Rockin' Eve.

 Critical reception

-Map of the Soul: Persona received generally favorable reviews from critics.
-At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, Map of the Soul: Persona received an average score of 74 based on 11 reviews.

 Neil Z. Young of AllMusic gave the album a positive review, stating, "Although it's only the first piece of the puzzle, on its own, Map of the Soul: Persona is a fitting celebration for a group at the top of their game."
 Rhian Daly of NME wrote that "Map Of The Soul: Persona impressively and cohesively flies from genre to genre, but sounds more confident than ever."

 Douglas Greenwood of The Independent, however, gave the album a mixed review, pointing out that, "When they stand on their own two feet without the major co-stars, BTS are still fully confident of their own sound" but "the music, production-wise, falls a little by the wayside when it comes to breaking new ground."